Particular/docs.particular.net/tutorials/nservicebus-101/lesson-3/tutorial.md

 However, doing that in most cases isn't a good idea.
 This requires each developer to remember where each message is supposed to go and type it in every time that message is sent.

-Instead, NServiceBus should be made aware of the configuration, so that whenever a message is sent, the framework will already know exactly where it should be sent.
+Instead, NServiceBus should be made aware of the configuration, so that whenever a message is sent, the framework will already know exactly where it should be delivered.

 This is **logical routing**, the mapping of specific message types to logical endpoints that can process those messages.
 Each command message should have one logical endpoint that owns that message and can process it.